infinispan/visual/README.md

 + **-b** and **-bmanagement** should be set to the external IP address of your host
 + **jdg.visualizer.jmxUser** and **jdg.visualizer.jmxPass** should be set to the credentials of the JBoss Data Grid servers you configured in step '1.2 Add Management User to JBoss Data Grid'
 + **jdg.visualizer.serverList** must set to the `<IPAddress>:<HotRodPort>` combination of at least one of the JDG servers you started in step '2.1 Starting the Data Grid Instances'.
 To specify multiple addresses wrap with quotes and delimit with a semicolon, e.g.: `-Djdg.visualizer.serverList='localhost:11223;localhost:11224'`
++ **jdg.visualizer.refreshRate** This is refresh rate determines how often Visualizer should poll data from JDG servers.
+If onset, this defaults to 2000 - which means 2000ms delay between data polling.

 ### 2.3 View the Demo Application
 The application will be running at the following URL: <http://localhost:8080/jdg-visualizer/>.